rklomp/sophos-utm-letsencrypt/README.md

 Tip3: Using FTP is also possible, see the example in the config file.

-Set RELOAD_CMD; use your domain and the reference you looked up earlier

-`RELOAD_CMD="/root/update-cert yourdomain.com REF_CaHosLetsEncryp"`

 Finally comment out or edit the SANS parameter, it could contain some additional (unwanted) domains.
 All domains should be resolvable from the outside and have a line in ACL.
 So for example if the SANS in the yourdomain.com config is set to `SANS=sub.yourdomain.com` the ACL shoud contain two lines, one for the server serving yourdomain.com and one for the server serving sub.yourdomain.com.